-Ben set about to create an amazing menu with 18 bowls – some savoury, some sweet, some muesli, and some mighty (our four bowls with no refined sugars) + baking and smoothies.
+Ben set about to create an amazing menu with 18 bowls – some savoury, some sweet, some overnight oats, and some mighty (our four bowls with no refined sugars) + baking and smoothies.

-While Ben was creating the menu, Brian hired an experienced restaurant manager, and the two of them went about finding space and building the business.
+While Ben was creating the menu, Brian hired an experienced restaurant manager, who helped him find space and build the business.
 They settled on 1154 Bank Street in the heart of Old Ottawa South, a building that had hosted dozens of businesses in its life going back to the early 20th century.
 With brick and pine walls, soaring ceilings and the feature of a bank safe in the corner (now our guest bathroom! ..and the safe door is our coffee bar!) the store was beautiful but unloved, and with a fiery past!
-Fires in the 1980s had compromised the front and back structure of the building and so a complete renovation was commenced.
+Fires in the 1980s had compromised the front and back structure of the building and so a complete renovation commenced.

 Matt Edwards of Felt Spaces Design and Rob Brunetti and Mike Kearney of Ottawa Commercial Interiors completed a total transformation of this space over eight months.
-With its beautiful light from a south-facing exposure, visitors are awed by the attention to detail.
-Authentic Tolix chairs (not knockoffs!), oats-imprinted concrete table tops, the twin hanging rattan chairs in the window, and the mixed material of stainless steel, concrete, Corten steel panelling are all elements to showcase our original oatmeal bowls.
+With its beautiful light from a south exposure, visitors are awed by the attention to detail.
+Authentic Tolix chairs (not knockoffs!), oats-imprinted concrete table tops, the twin hanging rattan chairs in the window, plus mixed material of stainless steel, concrete, Corten steel are all elements to showcase our original oatmeal bowls.